zyhuang/memo/install/python3.md

 Compilation of these packges is fairly straightforward, following `configure --prefix=PREFIX_DIR (--enable-shared) && make && make install`.
 Tcl should be compiled before Tk.

-Now compile [Python3] (currently Python-3.5.2).
+Now compile [Python3].
 It is a good practice that the package is built in a separate directory, `BUILD_DIR`, hence the code in the source directory is not messed up, and different builds can be made in parallel.
 Run the following to generate the Makefile.
 [Python3]: https://www.python.org/downloads/

 ```bash